Dream of:25 January 1982 "Breach"

 I was also carrying three or four checks with me.
 I had originally deposited the checks in a bank, and then later had returned to the bank to ask for some money.
 The bank had then given me back the same checks which I had deposited in the bank.
 One check was frommy father and was for about $200.
 I also had my own checkbook with me.
 I wondered if I would be able to cash the checks at the prison, and concluded the officials at the prison would cash the checks for me.
 I knew I was going to be needing some money at the prison.

-Instead of Don, Randle (a law student) came out of the house.
+Instead of Don, Grady Randle (a law student) walked out of the house.
 Randle was wearing a sports jacket.
 He matter-of-factly boarded the motorcycle behind Seeley, and I jumped on behind Randle.
 I said, "Well, Grady, you got a good hold?"

 He said, "Sure."